 Ben attended his first strategic planning course in 1994, where he learnt strategy modelling techniques used by organisations such as NASA.
 And, since that time he has been dedicated to strategy model research, design and development.

-2. The Human Capital System
+2. The Strategic System

-For three decades Ben has been in the trenches helping business leaders and teams to optimise human capital and to excel at strategy.
-He has worked with senior executives at large organisations such as Marley, Red Cross, AIG and Honda…managing directors, boards and team members of multi-million dollar a year privately owned companies, government department leaders, and the owners of small businesses.
+Ben has worked with senior executives at large organisations, managing directors, boards and team members of multi-million dollar a year privately owned companies, government department leaders, and the owners of small businesses.
+And performance improvements he has helped his clients achieve include:

 Ben’s work has been recognised and featured at industry conferences in both New Zealand and Australia, and has been the subject of legal action taken against others who have stolen his – and his clients’ – intellectual property.
-He has helped firms in a range of sectors including investment advisory, accounting, fast moving consumer goods, building and construction, food manufacturing, insurance and wellness.
+He has helped firms in a range of sectors including investment advisory, accounting, banking, fast moving consumer goods, building and construction, food manufacturing, insurance and wellness.

 Academically Ben was an average student and actually dropped out of high school, before returning again.